 Clients in our residential program will be medically monitored and supervised 24-hours a day in order to ensure patient safety.
 The focus of our residential program is to teach those who come to us about what trauma is and enable them to develop the necessary skills to play an active role in their recovery.

 After primary care has been completed, many clients opt to enroll in our extended residential care center.
 We offer male and female extended care programs.
-Males will continue their program at Acadiana while female clients will continue their treatment at Belle of the Oakes.
 Both programs are designed to strengthen the skills learned in their primary treatment program.
 Our extended care program lasts a minimum of three months and is composed of three distinct phases.
 Each phase will address and reinforce the skills necessary to cope with trauma.

 Each program at Acadiana provides clients a variety of therapeutic approaches to rehab.
 Some of the techniques we use are: